image bio

 Vitamin or Mineral Deficiencies

-Other vitamins and minerals that can affect hair loss include biotin and zinc.
+Other vitamins and minerals that can affect hair loss include biotin and zinc.3 There are many biotin supplement benefits beyond preventing hair loss.
 Switching to a prenatal vitamin that contains these can sometimes help to manage hair loss symptoms.
-Biotin gummy vitamins are a great option for those experiencing postpartum hair loss, but are not recommended for use during pregnancy without guidance from your medical provider.
+Biotin supplements are a great option for those experiencing postpartum hair loss, but are not recommended for use during pregnancy without guidance from your medical provider.

 Thyroid Disease